Loading...

 This means that choosing an MBA specialization often goes hand-in-hand with choosing an MBA degree in general, as well as a business school.
 There is no easy way to make this decision.
 Especially considering the cost of an MBA, this isn't something you want to rush into.

-Once you've decided on a specialization, whether or not an MBA program offers the concentration you're interested in is a key factor in finding your best fit program.
+Once you've decided on an area of focus, whether or not an MBA program offers the concentration you're interested in is a key factor in finding your best-fit program.

 Our free guide, Finding Your Best Fit Full-Time MBA Program, gives you the expert tips and guidance you need to confidently narrow your options and identify the programs that make the most sense for your needs, preferences, and career goals.

-The application process to an MBA specialization will be the same as for a general MBA program.
+The application process for an MBA specialization will be the same as for a general MBA program.
 This means eligibility criteria will still apply, such as:

 • 3-5 years work experience